 Some of our favorite cards providing primary rental CDW include:

-You'll notice that there are no Citi cards on this list.
+You'll notice that there is only one Citi card on this list.
 In 2019, Citi cut back many of its card benefits.
 Car rental coverage was one of the casualties.
+It was recently restored to the Citi Strata Premier during its revamp.

 Additionally, some cards offer a CDW but are no longer available to new cardholders:

-It's important to note that the CDW policy provided through credit cards does not cover you for liability insurance if another person or their property is damaged in a crash.
-You’ll need to confirm that this is covered by your car insurance for your personal vehicle or your travel insurance.
+It's important to note that the CDW policy provided through credit cards does NOT provide liability insurance if another person or their property is damaged in a crash.
+You’ll need to confirm that this is covered by your car insurance policy at home or your travel insurance.
 Alternatively, you can purchase supplemental liability insurance from the rental company.

-We also want to note that there are business credit cards like the Ink Business Preferred® Credit Card and the Capital One Spark Miles for Business that offer rental car coverage.
+We also want to note that there are business credit cards like the Ink Business Preferred® Credit Card and the Capital One Spark Cash Plus that offer rental car coverage.
 However, the primary coverage is intended for rentals on business trips.
 If you rent a car for personal use and have an accident, you could get stuck with the bill.
 It's important to confirm the details with your specific cardholder so you're clear on what's covered.

 Lastly, there are some common exclusions when it comes to CDW coverage: